 Biography

-Dr Lissette Sanchez Aranguren joined Aston Medical School in 2020 as Lecturer in Bioenergetics, following a productive Research Fellowship position awarded the 50th Anniversary Aston Prize Fellowship in 2018 at Aston Medical School.
+Dr Lissette Sanchez Aranguren joined Aston Medical School in 2020 as Lecturer in Cell Metabolism and Bioenergetics, following a productive Research Fellowship position awarded the 50th Anniversary Aston Prize Fellowship in 2018 at Aston Medical School.

 Lissette's research focuses on how blood vessels and the brain work together, specifically looking at the role of mitochondria (the energy producers in cells) in keeping the cells lining blood vessels healthy.
-Her work aims to understand how problems with these mitochondria might lead to brain diseases like Alzheimer’s or Parkinson’s.
+Her work aims to understand how problems with these mitochondria might lead to brain diseases from rare genetic disorders, often detected early in life to adverse pathologies like Alzheimer’s or Parkinson’s which often develop later in life.

-Her lab has two main goals: first, to figure out how mitochondria problems in blood vessels are connected to brain disorders, and second, to explore new or existing drugs that could improve blood vessel health and, in turn, help treat brain-related conditions.
+Her lab has two main goals: first, to figure out how mitochondria problems in blood vessels are connected to brain disorders, and second, to employ small carriers and utilise them to identify new or existing drugs that could improve blood vessel health and, in turn, help treat brain-related conditions.

 Areas of Expertise